q Oracle DATAPUMP utility – Expdp | Impdp

 v Tablespace Level

-is the user who owns the object & another is the SYS user.
-In real time it
+& We can Export and Import from two users; one is the user who owns the object & another is the SYS user.
+In real time it is always good to perform export & import using SYS user.
+You don't have to bother about this permission and all

-FAST DATA MOVEMENT BETWEEN ORACLE DATABASE]
+q DATA PUMP [SERVER-SIDE UTILITY/INFRASTRUCTURE FAST DATA MOVEMENT BETWEEN ORACLE DATABASE]

 v EXPDP